The Best Men's Backpacking Sleeping Bags of 2017

 Western Mountaineering UltraLite

-The Western Mountaineering UltraLite is extremely warm.
-In fact, it is the warmest in our review while remaining among the lightest and most compressible.
-This award winner might be too warm for most people for 3-season backpacking, but cold sleepers or in colder conditions, the Western Mountaineering UltraLite is tough to beat.
+The Western Mountaineering UltraLite is an extremely warm bag that was by far the warmest in our review, while remaining among the lightest and most compressible.
+This award winner might just be a little too warm for most people to use for mid-summer backpacking, but for cold sleepers or colder than average conditions, the Western Mountaineering UltraLite is tough to beat.

 Warmest bag in our review